Tuesday, May 8th, 2018 http://adamkhan.net/rambles/denver-met

 On the bus the slightly drunken pockmarked Hispanic fellow next to me starts to talk.
 We discuss the city; I am after all the visiting foreigner professional slumming on public transport.
 Well, what of it?
 I’m utterly pleased to be with the clatter and the folks and one extremely violent pothole.
 He recommends me a legendary Mexican place to eat.
 For a few moments it’s as if the front of the bus has struck up a little campsite.
 Because of me?

-Throughout the rest of this trip however I’ll get around only with the nice drivers of Lyft.
+Throughout the rest of this trip however I get around only with the nice drivers of Lyft.
 I wonder: since the bus isn’t much cheaper, is riding it some sort of rearguard communitarian action?
-Doubtful.
-Almost everyone has the requisite phone; do they not have the credit or debit card?
-They probably do.
-So most likely the issue is simply cost, say a $3–5 difference between a ride on the bus or with Lyft within the city?
-The difference seems pretty meager.
+Doubtful, because almost everyone has the requisite phone.
+So they lack the requisite credit or debit card?
+Also doubtful.
+So most likely the issue is simply cost, within the city likely a $3–5 difference between a ride on the bus or with Lyft, a savings that seems pretty meager.

 Out we trundle.
 An old pleasure it is, walking a main American road near the outskirts of town — oversized, sparse and slightly run-down.
 We turn left off the main drag and it’s a lovely green residential neighborhood, and left again, and there it is, the bed and breakfast, a shock of magnificence on this verdant street, exactly what I’d hoped for weeks ago when planning from the web browser.